An alternative provider means any provider of higher education courses that:

 Can I access government loans and grants?

-- the institution’s financial health is secure.
+- the provider’s financial health is secure.

 How much can I access?